 4.4.
-The stakeholders' perception of means, resources, and actions to increase people adaptive capacity to earthquake
+The Stakeholders' Perception of Means, Resources, and Actions to Increase People Adaptive Capacity to Earthquake

-After examining stakeholders' perception of their adaptive capacity to earthquakes, it is important to consider the way that their perceptions seismic risk and adaptive capacity may influence their own adaptive capacity and the one of the local populations.
-To do so, responses were selected according to three perceived categories: effectiveness tools, resources, and actions (Fig 3, Q3).
+After examining stakeholders' perception of their adaptive capacity to earthquakes, it is important to consider the way their perceptions seismic risk and adaptive capacity may influence their own adaptive capacity and the one of the local populations.
+To do so, responses were selected according to three perceived categories: effectiveness tools, resources, and actions (Figure 3, Q3).

-4.4.1 Perceived effectiveness of preparedness tools to influence the community.
+4.4.1 Perceived Effectiveness of Preparedness Tools to Influence the Community

-The interviews showed three means (training, awareness, simulation) that stakeholders perceived to increase their adaptive capacity and consequently the people adaptive capacity.
+The interviews showed three means (risk training, awareness, simulation) that stakeholders perceived to increase their adaptive capacity and consequently the people adaptive capacity.

-Firstly, risk training appeared to stakeholders as the best way to prepare the local population for earthquakes.
+Firstly, training appeared to stakeholders as the best way to prepare the local population for earthquakes.
 Elements of training content were identified such as (1) inhabitants' knowledge about the seismic risk and its consequences; (2) prevention which covers actions to be taken before, during, and after an earthquake; and (3) instructing people in the construction of earthquake-resistant buildings.
 The interviewees said that the target audiences could be the general population and young people who, after having been trained, should share what they have learned with their entourage.